 The word photography means painting, drawing or writing with light.
-It is impossible to make a photograph without light and the direction, intensity and quality of the light falling on and then reflected by our subject is what creates our images.
+It is impossible to make a photograph without light.
+The quality of your nude photography lighting depends on three things, the direction, intensity and quality of the light falling on and then reflected by your subject.

 Millions of photos are taken from about five feet eight inches (1.75 m) above the ground because that’s the average persons eye line.
 Whether photographing fine art nudes, boudoir or glamour nudes it pays to look for a different point of view.

-It is easy to take better photographs.
-Anyone, even the best at something can always get better at it.
+It is easy to take better nude photographs.
+Anyone, even the best at something, can always get better at it.
 All you have to do is acquire more knowledge, practice, and maybe have a bit of inspiration.

 What lens have you got on that?